Back to All Articles

-Previously we have talked about the three different methods of valuation and found that the Market Cap Approach is the most common approach in commercial real estate, where the asset is reviewed in terms of cash flow, not the building.
+There are three different methods of valuation and we have found that the Market Cap Approach is the most common approach in commercial real estate, where the asset is reviewed in terms of cash flow, not the building.

 In this article, we will be looking into more details on the Cap Approach, because within the Cap Approach there are multiple different cap approaches that are used that can vary from Market to Market.